NotAussie/bustinel/README.md

 ## 💡 Features

-- Written in Go, performing ~10x faster than both `v1` and `v2`.
+- Written in Go, providing a faster and more efficient service compared to previous versions.
 - Forward-compatible-only changes.

 ## ❓ Why Create This?

-Bustinel came about as a solution to a niche problem of mine, I'm a photographer and public transport enthusiast.
-And my local agency _(Adelaide Metro)_ has a few experimental vehicles they operate periodically, my goal has been to photograph and ride these buses, annoying due to their inconsistent schedule I had to get creative to track them down... this being the result of getting creative.
+Bustinel came about as a solution to a niche problem of mine.
+I'm a photographer and public transport enthusiast, and my local agency _(Adelaide Metro)_ has a few experimental vehicles they operate periodically.
+My goal has been to photograph and ride these buses, and annoyingly, due to their inconsistent schedule, I had to get creative to track them down... this being the result of getting creative.

 ## ✨ Start Tracking